oonap0oo/ngspice_analog_circuit_simulation/README.md

 The amplifier in the circuit was modelled using a Voltage Dependent Voltage Source (E1), the output voltage is limited as in real world amplifiers using the table option.

-Te diodes and voltage sources introduce non-linearity which is a essential part of the circuit.
+The diodes and voltage sources introduce non-linearity which is a essential part of the circuit.

 ## Ring Modulator